The Quote Garden

 Christmas cards prove that if there is much sentiment in business, there is even more business in sentiment. ~20,000 Quips & Quotes by Evan Esar, 1968

 Science and the classics of education are not rivals.
 Science and invention must not be slighted.
 Newton, Faraday, Kelvin, Bessemer, and Siemens are just as great as a corresponding number of your foremost scholars.
 It is not a question whether scientific education or a study in the humanities develops the highest type of man.
 It is a question what type of man is now needed to keep each country abreast of its competitors, especially in manufacturing...
 Business is neither classics nor science.
 The study of human nature, I think, is the best education for any business man...
 But whichever education a young man chooses, he should not remain long at college if he wishes to pursue a business career.
 All my brilliant partners have begun hard practical work in their teens.
 A course at a modern university will not teach a young fellow to be as successful a business man as if he had been sent into business in a subordinate capacity.
-This is not disparaging university education, for I limit the observation to the business career. ~Andrew Carnegie (1835–1919) [altered —tg]
+This is not disparaging university education, for I limit the observation to the business career. ~Andrew Carnegie (1835–1919) [modified —tg]

 Big business don't go broke any more.
 The minute it looks bad for them, they combine with something else and issue more stock. ~Will Rogers (1879–1935)